griffinbaker12/Make-Your-Own-Neural-Network/README.md

 - 200 hidden layers
 - 10 output layers

-The net was trained over 7 epochs with a learning rate of 0.297635 (optimal lr given the over constraints).
+The net was trained over 7 epochs with a learning rate of 0.297635 (optimal lr holding the epoch and hidden layer counts constant).